DataDog/integrations-extras/sym/README.md

 ### Configuration

-Check out the [Sym Docs][3] for detailed instructions on how to configure your Datadog Log Destination in Terraform.
+For more information about configuring your Datadog Log Destination in Terraform, see the [Sym documentation][3].

 ### Validation